Judaism and politics: Biblical models

 Stuart Cohen has pointed out that there are three separate power centers depicted in the Hebrew Bible: the priesthood, the royal throne, and the prophets.

 One model of biblical politics is the model of the tribal federation, where power is shared among different tribes and institutions.
 Another is the model of limited constitutional monarchy.

 The Hebrew Bible contains a complex chronicle of the Kings of Israel and Judah.
 Some passages of the Hebrew Bible contain intimate portrayals of the inner workings of the royal households of Saul, David, and Solomon; the accounts of subsequent monarchs are frequently more distanced and less detailed, and frequently begin with the judgement that the monarch "did evil in the sight of the Lord".

 Daniel Elazar has argued that the concept of covenant is the fundamental concept in the biblical political tradition and in the later Jewish thought that emerges from the Bible.

+Outside of the Hebrew Bible, the ancient Jewish scribe, sage, and allegorist Ben Sira stated "A work is praised for the skill of the artisan; so a people’s leader is proved wise by his words.
+The loud of mouth are feared in their city, and the one who is reckless in speech is hated.

+This was followed by "A wise magistrate educates his people, and the rule of an intelligent person is well ordered.
+As the people’s judge is, so are his officials; as the ruler of the city is, so are all its inhabitants.
+An undisciplined king ruins his people, but a city becomes fit to live in through the understanding of its rulers," implying the political leader's intelligence reflects the one of his people.
+This can be seen as an early example of Jewish political philosophy.